cambaughn/stellar_app/README.md

 ### Running the app

-1. `react-native run-ios` to start the app in the simulator
+- `react-native run-ios` to start the app in the simulator

+- [Follow these instructions](https://facebook.github.io/react-native/docs/running-on-device.html) to run the app on a device

+>NOTE: The camera (in src/components/Question/RecordAnswer.js) will only work on a device.
+In the simulator it will just be a black screen and won't execute callbacks.

 ## Notes